Skoda Enyaq iV SUV review

 The Skoda Enyaq iV is the first purpose-built electric model from the Czech brand and despite sharing its 'skateboard' platform with the Volkswagen ID.4, it’s far from a rebadged clone of the VW.
 Instead, the Enyaq iV has its own unique personality and attributes, making it a family-friendly EV that deserves to be on your shortlist.

 The styling is reminiscent of a seven-seat Skoda Kodiaq but one that's spent countless hours in a wind tunnel; it sits lower, has more swept-back headlights and a closed grille to deflect air and reduce drag.
 There's a clear evolution of the brand’s usual approach inside too, with Skoda passing up the opportunity to use the switch to electric power to reinvent itself.
-The Enyaq iV has all the practical features that families love, helping set itself apart from rivals like the Peugeot e-2008 and Hyundai Kona Electric.
+The Enyaq iV has all the practical features that families love, helping set itself apart from smaller (but not necessarily cheaper) rivals like the Peugeot e-2008 and Hyundai Kona Electric.

 A flat floor means passengers have lots of space to stretch out, while also allowing storage cubbies to appear in inventive new places.
 The electric Skoda also has a very impressive 585-litre boot, all while sitting comfortably below the £35,000 threshold for government plug-in car grant eligibility if you go for the smaller battery.